KempnerInstitute/loss-to-loss-notebooks/README.md

 # loss-to-loss-notebooks

-This repo contains the data and notebooks needed to generate the figures for the paper (TODO).
+This repo contains the data and notebooks needed to generate the figures for the paper [Loss-to-loss prediction: scaling laws for all datasets](https://arxiv.org/abs/2411.12925).

 ## Dependencies